What is Basal Cell Carcinoma?

 Sometimes small blood vessels (called telangiectasia) can be seen within the tumor.
 Crusting and bleeding in the center of the tumor frequently develops.
 It can be mistaken for a sore that does not heal.

-Basal cell skin cancers rarely metastasize and rarely cause death.
-Following are different pictures of Basal Cell skin cancer :
+Basal cell carcinoma skin cancer rarely metastasize and rarely cause death.
+Following are different pictures of basal cell carcinoma images :

 A shiny bump or nodule that is pearly or clear and is often pink, red or white.
 The lesion can also be tan, black, or brown especially in dark-haired people.